SETI/rms-pdstemplate/README.md

         Version ID of this module, e.g., "1.0 (2022-10-05)".

 `WRAP(left, right, text)`:
-        Format the text to fit between the given left and right column numbers.
-The first line is not indented, so the text will begin in the column where "$WRAP" first appears.
+        Format `text` to fit between the `left` and `right` column numbers.
+The first line is not indented, so the text will begin in the column where "$WRAP" first appears in the template.

-These functions can also be used directly by the programmer; simply import them by name from this module.
+These functions can also be used directly by the programmer; they are static functions of class PdsTemplate.

 ### COMMENTS